echeran/smile-of-murugan/webbook/chapter17.md

 prose which was expressive, vigorous, and tolerably free of Sanskrit influence though somewhat pedantic and dry.
-He established his own press in Jaffna and the books which he published—though containing perhaps childishly controversial matters-actually meant the origin of modern Tamil prose-style.
-His prose is very severe, spotlessly correct and very polished.[^saying-about-arumuka-navalar] He composed a Saiva catechism, *Caivavināviṭai*, formally based on current Roman Catholic catechisms.
+He established his own press in Jaffna and the books which he published—though containing perhaps childishly controversial matters—actually meant the origin of modern Tamil prose-style.
+His prose is very severe, spotlessly correct and very polished.[^saying-about-arumuka-navalar] He composed a Śaiva catechism, *Caivaviṉāviṭai*, formally based on current Roman Catholic catechisms.
 He was also the teacher of Percival, whom he actively helped with his translation of the Bible into Tamil.
-For the development of Tamil belletristic writing most important of his contribution is probably his very readable rendering of the *Periyapuraṇam* into prose.
+For the development of Tamil belletristic writing most important of his contribution is probably his very readable rendering of the *Periyapurāṇam* into prose.

-[^saying-about-arumuka-navalar]: A current saying about him was *vaitālum valuvinṟi vaivārē*, "Even in abuse he would speek faultlessly".
+[^saying-about-arumuka-navalar]: A current saying about him was *vaitālum vaḻuviṉṟi vaivārē*, "Even in abuse he would speek faultlessly".
 Once, so the story goes, he went to the bazaar to buy some coconuts and asked about the price in the following
-manner: "*Ammaiye*, *nīvir tenkankāykaļai māral ennaṇamo*?"
+manner: "*Ammaiye, nīvir teṅkaṅkāykaḷai māṟal eṅṅaṉamō*?"
 Unfortunately this can be appreciated only by those who know at least some Tamil.

 Apart from these men, and a host of others who were their